HOW TO SPOT QUALITY FURNITURE BY KNOWING WHAT TO LOOK FOR

 Since we know all too well that knowing what to look for when trying to identify quality furniture can be quite challenging, we turned to our decorators to share their wisdom to get you in the know when it comes to eyeing quality construction and design.
 If you aren’t up to speed on what identifies well-made furniture, then knowing what you are looking at when you are buying, is easier said than done.

-To help you judge the cheap from the long-lasting and well-made, we’ve compiled a handy resource guide to help you identify quality furniture with ease, just like our interior designers do for our clients from California to Chicago and everywhere in between.
+To help you judge the cheap from the long-lasting and well-made, we’ve compiled a handy resource guide to help you identify quality furniture with ease.

 BEFORE YOU BUY